airbytehq/airbyte/docs/tutorials/zoom-activity-dashboard.md

 1. Replicating data from Zoom to a PostgreSQL database Airbyte
 2. Connecting the PostgreSQL database to Tableau
-* Step 3: Creating charts in Tableau with Zoom data
+3. Creating charts in Tableau with Zoom data

 We will produce the following charts in Tableau: